mayasharma2110/Bookworm/README.md

 ### Code

-* The bootstrap library was used to help make this website responsive for different devices.
+* The Materializecss library was used to help make this website responsive for different devices.

-* The bootstrap/Materializecss libraries were also used to help make x, y, z.
+* The Materializecss libraries were also used to help make x, y, z.

 ### Content